MatthewGerber/rlai/src/rlai/meta/index_base.md

 Looking for a place to dig in?
 Below are a few ideas organized by area of interest.

-* Explore new OpenAI Gym environments:  OpenAI Gym provides a wide range of interesting environments, and experimenting with them can be as simple as modifying an existing training command (e.g., the one for [inverted pendulum](case_studies/inverted_pendulum.md)) and replacing the `--gym-id` with something else.
+* Explore new Gym environments:  Gym provides a wide range of interesting environments, and experimenting with them can be as simple as modifying an existing training command (e.g., the one for [inverted pendulum](case_studies/inverted_pendulum.md)) and replacing the `--gym-id` with something else.
 Other changes might be needed depending on the environment, but Gym is particularly